plblum/jivs/docs/Learning_Jivs/Building_Client_Validation_UI.md

 * `isValid` — whether validation currently considers the ValueHost or complete `ValueHostsManager` valid
 * `doNotSave` — whether the current state should prevent saving
 * `issuesFound` — the issues currently associated with that scope.
-This will be your source for error messages.
+This will be your source for Error Messages.
 * `asyncProcessing` — whether asynchronous validation is running within that scope.
 While it is running, `doNotSave` prevents form submission.

 The scope depends on which state object was supplied.
 For example, `ValueHostValidationState.issuesFound` contains issues for one ValueHost, while `ValidationState.issuesFound` contains issues collected across the complete `ValueHostsManager`.